 Additional discussion included:

-Vail Resorts gave notice that they will no longert be running the Lobby Bar after this summer.
+Vail Resorts gave notice that they will no longer be running the Lobby Bar after this summer.
 This is in line with the Seven’s lease agreement.
 If BGV operates the lobby bar, benefits to owners would include more consistent service and the potential to generate additional revenue through offering alcohol with in-house activities.

 Once again, BGV has been recognized as a top workplace in Colorado.
 For the first time, BGV has also received national recognition.
 A formal announcement will be made at a later date.